deveshwadibhasme/code-ant-assignment/README.md

 # Project is create with React + Vite

+(In Development)

 - Used Tailwind CSS for styling
 - run "npm install" and "npm run dev" to run it locally
 - I used some logic so that you have to click log in methods to access main        screen